-There are many ways to treat a black eye at home, such as applying ice or a warm compress.
-These can relieve swelling and pain.
+There are many ways to treat and get rid of a black eye at home, such as applying ice or a warm compress.
+These treatments can relieve swelling and pain.

 A black eye typically occurs after a blow to the eye area or the nose.
 If it develops due to injury, it will usually heal on its own.
 A persistent black eye may indicate an underlying medical issue or a side effect of certain medications.

 The medical term for a black eye is a periorbital hematoma.
 A hematoma is a collection of blood underneath the skin.

 This article explores home remedies that may help with healing a black eye.
 It also offers advice on when to see a doctor and lists some medical treatments.

 In most cases, a black eye does not require medical treatment.